SAF Training Division Instructor Courses

 SAFTD Advanced Instructor (AI)

 Must have been a SAFTD Instructor for Minimum one (1) year.
-In addition must be qualified in Handgun I, Carbine I, Shotgun I and Range Master.
-Must have taught a total 15 classes as instructor, minimum 10 classes as Lead Instructor, 2 disciplines of each 50 students 90% on written, 90% qualifications.
+In addition must be qualified in Handgun I, Carbine I, Shotgun I. Must have taught a total 10 classes as instructor, minimum 5 classes as Lead Instructor, with a minimum 50 students.
+Must score 90% on written tests, 90% on shooting qualifications.
 The mission of the SAFTD Advanced Instructor is to instruct students using the SAFTD advanced courses approved syllabus, methods and maintain the standard set forth by the SAFTD.

 SAFTD Senior Instructors (SI)

-Must have been an Advanced Instructor for (2) years.
-In addition hold Handgun I-II Carbine I-II, Shotgun I-II, Precision Rifle and Range Master.
-Must have taught 30 classes, 20 of those classes must have been as Lead Instructor with a minimum of 100 students.
+Must have been an Advanced Instructor for (1) years.
+In addition hold Handgun I-II Carbine I-II, Shotgun I-II, Range Master, CPR/AED and First Aid Instructor.
+Must have taught 20 classes, 10 of those classes must have been as Lead Instructor with a minimum of 150 students.
 Be submitted by a Master Instructor and passed all tests, interviews with a 95% or better.
 These Senior Instructors will instruct students using SAFTD approved Handgun I-II Carbine I-II, Shotgun I-II, Precision Rifle and Master Range Officer syllabus, methods and maintain the standard set forth by the SAFTD.
 They also assist MI in instructor classes.

 SAFTD Master Instructors (MI)